 Geelong is growing!
 As one of Australia’s fastest growing cities, we’re expecting many more people to choose to live and work in Geelong by 2050 and we need to plan for a vibrant, lively and livable city centre to support that growth.

-The Department of Environment, Land, Water and Planning (DELWP) has developed a draft Central Geelong Framework Plan and proposed planning controls for central Geelong to help guide the city as it grows.
+The Department of Environment, Land, Water and Planning (DELWP) has developed a draft Central Geelong Framework Plan (CGFP) and proposed planning controls for central Geelong to help guide the city as it grows.

 These documents give a practical refresh to our existing planning framework to allow more people, businesses and opportunities to flourish in our city centre, without negatively impacting what we already love about it.